 Fellowships:

-Just Futures Pahal Fellowship (JFPF):This
+Just Futures Fellowship (JFF):The Just

 To understand and engender new narratives on dignity, equity, inclusive democracy, and sustainability through the prism of caste, the JFP is curating several complementary fellowships with a particular focus on centering Dalit women.
 These collaboratively designed fellowships aim to identify and support talented and committed Dalit women as the next generation of storytellers and knowledge producers.
 Through these fellowships, JFP seeks to recognize Dalit women's love, joy, lived experiences, capabilities, and aspirations, while also challenging and supporting them to engage with works—textual and non-textual—on caste, race, and Indigenous peoples globally.